Police identify Idaho man killed in Utah aircraft accident

 Authorities say Pridmore was the first in the air around noon.

-He radioed the group to report problems with his powdered parachute, which consists of a frame, small engine, wheels, and a parachute.
+He radioed the group to report problems with his powered parachute, which consists of a frame, small engine, wheels, and a parachute.

 Police say Pridmore then crashed and died upon impact.